Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Neural Network Framework for CMB Map Reconstruction

 \subsection{Model Workflow and the Loss functions}

 The overall GAN workflow is illustrated in Figure ~\ref{fig:gan_architecture}.
-The input to the generator consists of multi-frequency sky maps contaminated by astrophysical foregrounds and instrumental effects, including beam convolution and spatially varying noise, i.e. generator input $x = \bigcup_f \,\{T^f_{obs}\}, \forall f \in \{70,100, 143, 217, 353, 545\}\text{GHz}$.
-These maps are processed through the U-Net generator, which applies a series of downsampling and upsampling operations to produce a cleaned estimate of the underlying CMB sky.
+The input to the generator consists of multi-frequency sky maps contaminated by astrophysical foregrounds and instrumental effects, including beam convolution and spatially varying noise.
+For temperature reconstruction, the input is given by $ x = \{ T_{\mathrm{obs}}^{\nu} \}, \quad \nu \in \{70, 100, 143, 217, 353, 545\}\,\mathrm{GHz}, $ while for polarization reconstruction, the input consists of frequency-dependent polarization maps, $ x = \{ E_{\mathrm{obs}}^{\nu} \}, \quad \nu \in \{70, 217, 353\}\,\mathrm{GHz}. $ These maps are processed through the U-Net generator, which applies a series of downsampling and upsampling operations to produce a cleaned estimate of the underlying CMB sky.
 The encoder compresses the input into deep feature representations while storing intermediate outputs for skip connections.
 The decoder then reconstructs the high-resolution map, re-integrating spatial details via those skip connections.
 The discriminator evaluates whether the generator’s output resembles a real CMB map given the observed sky.

 The discriminator receives two types of input pairs, both formed by concatenating the multi-frequency input sky map---contaminated with astrophysical foregrounds and instrumental noise---with a CMB map: once with the true CMB map and once with the generated map, along the channel dimension.
 This setup enables the discriminator to learn the conditional distribution of the true CMB given the observed sky, rather than directly comparing the generated and true maps.
 It learns to distinguish between real samples $(T_{obs}, T_{cmb})$, where $ T_{cmb}$ is the true CMB, and fake samples $(T_{obs}, G(T_{obs}))$, where $G(T_{obs}(\hat{n}))$ is the output of the generator.
 This discriminator feedback is used to improve the generator through adversarial training.